atlonxp/recursive-goIndex-downloader/README.md

 *   Parallel/Multiple files downloader (**atlonxp**)
 *   Auto-skip password-protected folders (**cxu-fork**)

+### Upcoming
+*   parallel crawlers

 ### Version 2:

 API-based crawler with parallel files downloader

+	28 April 2020 (v2.4.0)

+	+ added feature: curl download mode as default (we found sometime, requests.get caused a corrupted file)
+	+ added feature: file size check.
+If not the same in the metadata, we force download
+	+ added feature: double file size check.
+Once a file is downloaded, we re-check the it size with the metdadata
+	+ revised time delay while crawling and downloading
+	+ fixed major bugs when checking file size

 	26 April 2020 (v2.3.3)